AlOaks/aloha-repository/README.md

 ### Contact Information

-Phone: 999-999-999
-E-mail: albert.robles@notyouremail.com
+E-mail: jalberto.robles@outlook.com

 ## License

 This is my first project on RED Academy, not much to see here.
-So, keep minding your own stuff... or you can finish my project for me.
-Only if you want